Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Theory and Methods

 \subsection{Joint modelling via the luminosity function}

-Given the introduction of the convolutional method of redshift distribution modelling in Section \ref{subsec:convolution_method} and of the luminosity-dependent modelling of IA in Section \ref{subsec:cosmic_shear} above, we are in a position to explicitly introduce our proposed joint modelling framework.
+Given the introduction of the method of modelling the redshift distribution of galaxies via a volume selection and luminosity function in Section \ref{subsec:convolution_method} and of the luminosity-dependent modelling of IA in Section \ref{subsec:cosmic_shear} above, we are in a position to explicitly introduce our proposed joint modelling framework.

 The key point is to take advantage of the physical link of the luminosity function, which is present in the modelling of both the redshift distribution and the intrinsic alignment of galaxies.
 Rather than either 1) fixing the luminosity function parameters to their best-fit values from an external survey in modelling IA or 2) neglecting the explicit luminosity dependence of the IA amplitude, we promote the parameters of the luminosity function to full dimensions of the parameters space in the cosmological inference analysis.
 These parameters enter the modelling of both the IA amplitude and of the photometric redshift distribution.
 We conjecture that this scenario may allow for the self-calibration of the LF parameters.
 It may also enable the breaking of degeneracies between the modelling of IA and of the photometric redshift distribution (as well as other astrophysical systematics were the framework to be extended to include them, like the galaxy bias).
 In Section \ref{sec:results}, we will present the results of our initial investigation as to the utility of our proposed method for these and other purposes.